Digital puppetry: Waldo C. Graphic

-Perhaps the first truly commercially successful example of a digitally animated figure being performed and rendered in real-time is Waldo C. Graphic, a character created in 1988 by Jim Henson and Pacific Data Images for the Muppet television series The Jim Henson Hour.
+The first real-time digital 3D puppet used commercially in a broadcast television series and a major theme park attraction was Waldo C. Graphic, a character originally created in 1988 by Jim Henson and Pacific Data Images for the Muppet television series The Jim Henson Hour.
 Henson had used the Scanimate system to generate a digital version of his Nobody character in real-time for the television series Sesame Street as early as 1970 and Waldo grew out of experiments Henson conducted to create a computer generated version of his character Kermit the Frog in 1985.

 Waldo's strength as a computer-generated puppet was that he could be controlled by a single puppeteer (Steve Whitmire) in real-time in concert with conventional puppets.
 The computer image of Waldo was mixed with the video feed of the camera focused on physical puppets so that all of the puppeteers in a scene could perform together.
 (It was already standard Muppeteering practice to use monitors while performing, so the use of a virtual puppet did not significantly increase the complexity of the system.)
 Afterward, in post-production, PDI re-rendered Waldo in full resolution, adding a few dynamic elements on top of the performed motion.

-Waldo C. Graphic can be seen today in Muppet*Vision 3D at Disney's Hollywood Studios in Lake Buena Vista, Florida.
+Waldo C. Graphic was featured prominently in Muppet*Vision 3D at Disney's Hollywood Studios in Lake Buena Vista, Florida, which operated from 1996–2025, and at Disney California Adventure in Anaheim, California, which operated from 2001–2014.